tlorans/defi-gmx-v2/foundry/exercises/short.md

 ### Task 2.2: Send USDC collateral

-Approve the `ROUTER` contract and send USDC to the order vault.
+Approve the `ROUTER` contract and send USDC to the `ORDER_VAULT` by calling `exchangeRouter.sendTokens`.

 ### Task 2.3: Create the short order

 Call the `exchangeRouter.createOrder` function with the appropriate parameters to create a short position.
-Pay attention to:

-- Setting `market` to `GM_TOKEN_ETH_WETH_USDC`
+- Set `market` to `GM_TOKEN_ETH_WETH_USDC`
-- Set `isLong` to `false`
-- Setting the correct `sizeDeltaUsd` based on leverage
+- Set the correct `sizeDeltaUsd` based on leverage
   > Hints:
   >
   > - Get the current price of USDC from `oracle.getPrice(CHAINLINK_USDC_USD)`
   > - USDC price returned from this oracle has 8 decimals (1e8 = 1 USD)
+  > - USDC has 6 decimals
   > - `sizeDeltaUsd` must have 30 decimals (1e30 = 1 USD)
-- Calculating an appropriate `acceptablePrice` (for a short position, this is usually slightly lower than the current price)
+- Calculate an appropriate `acceptablePrice` (for a short position, this is slightly lower than the current price)
   > Hints:
   >
   > - Get the current price of ETH from `oracle.getPrice(CHAINLINK_ETH_USD)`